The 10 Questions

 Where Are We Going?

-Preparing for the future and seeking to shape it or course-correct are natural human tendencies and a key part of how we derive our sense of collective direction.
+Preparing for the future and seeking to shape it or course-correct are a key part of how we derive our sense of collective direction.
 We explore questions such as: What are the greatest challenges of the 21st century?
 Will the human species prosper, transform or self-annihilate?
 What are the dangers and opportunities of AI?
 What can history teach us about our present and future?
 What story are we all currently in?

 The one ‘question’ that is not a question but a certainty.
 Death is a part of life, yet one we widely struggle to process, discuss, and prepare for.
 We ask: What happens to us when we die?
 Why do we fear death?
 Does death provide our meaning?
 What would we do if we knew the world would end tomorrow, in a year, or in ten years?
 Why do we die?